A plant biologist works in a lab researching organic plant materials for a wide range of applications.

 What Is the Job Demand for Plant Biologists?

-Demand for plant biologists is expected to grow 8% in the period between 2014 and 2024.
-This is slightly higher than the average growth for all jobs in the US across the same period.
-Some areas may see more growth than others.
+Demand for plant biologists is expected to grow 9% in the period between 2020 and 2030.* Some areas may see more growth than others.
 Industry may make up the bulk of job openings and universities may see a slight decline as their budget is limited to Federal government funding.
 More life-saving drugs will be needed in future as the average age gets older; most new openings are likely to be in pharmaceuticals.

 What Are the Education Requirements to Become a Plant Biologist?